 Announcement of Winner:

-The recipient of the Inge Morath Award will be announced on the web sites of the Magnum Foundation and the Inge Morath Foundation in July, 2017.
+The recipient of the Inge Morath Award will be announced on the web sites of Magnum Foundation and Inge Morath Estate in July, 2018.

 All submissions must consist of work done solely by the submitting photographer.

 Photographers represented by Magnum Photos and their immediate relatives are not eligible.